Skip to content

 (3) Reflections from the material under test are collected by the optical probe and returned to the OTG system's interferometer for analysis.

-Our Thickness Gauges includes a built-in HeNe laser as an invariant standard of length.
-Every measurement is compared to this standard, guaranteeing the accuracy of your results.
+All of our Thickness Gauges include a built-in HeNe laser that provides a continuous light source for calibration as an invariant standard of length.
+Every measurement is compared to this high quality calibration standard, guaranteeing the accuracy of your results.